Żyrardów: Origins

-Founded by the Łubieński brothers as a textile factory in 1833.
+A textile factory founded by the Łubieński brothers opened in the village of Ruda Guzowska in 1833, after it was moved from Marymont.
 One of the directors of the factory was French inventor Philippe de Girard (from Lourmarin).
-The city developed during the 19th century into a significant textile mill town in Poland.
+The village developed during the 19th century into a significant textile mill town in Poland.
 In honour of Girard, Ruda Guzowska was renamed Żyrardów, a toponym derived of the polonised spelling of Girard's name.